Writers change the world.

 If you’d like to make real progress in bringing your gifts to the world, come on in.
 We’ve got work to do.

-Class size is limited; register now to claim your spot.
+Class size is limited; sign up for the waiting list now to claim your spot.

 The 7 week From Personal to Published course is $585